 [Place Figure 2 here]

 Most lab-based systems have a cone-beam geometry, which means that the produced X-rays are distributed from the tube’s exit window in a cone-beam shape, implying that by changing the distance between the object and the tube (SOD = Source-Object-Distance) and the detector and the tube (SDD = Source-Detector-Distance), the magnification is controlled (see the discussion on resolution).
 Due to the penetrating power of X-rays, they pass through the object, and the intensity of the attenuation beam is a function of the energy of the X-ray beam, the chemical composition of the object (the atomic number of the elements present) and the density of the material.
-Given an energy constant and a constant material composition of wood, the attenuation of the X-ray beam is highly dependent on the density of the material, which explains its use for densitometry.
+Given a constant energy spectrum and a constant material composition of wood, the attenuation of the X-ray beam is highly dependent on the density of the material, which explains its use for densitometry.
 The attenuation (or transmission) can be expressed by the Beer-Lambert law:

 Id=I0e-µd